 \section{Benchmarks}

-We benchmark VRAdam against various optimizers on several datasets for various tasks with diverse architectures.
-These benchmarks include image classification using a CNN on the CIFAR-10 dataset \cite{cifar10}, language modelling with a Transformer architecture \cite{vaswani2023attentionneed} on the WikiText2 dataset \cite{wikitext2}, and Generative Flow Networks (GFLowNets) \cite{avidan2025connectingntknngpunified}, on a grid world for sequence generation tasks \cite{MinigridMiniworld23}.
-We also report hyperparameter sensitivity on a diffusion model trained through an UNet architecture \cite{petit2021unettransformerselfcross} with self attention modules placed in the bottle neck and upper layers for the handwritten digit dataset MNIST \cite{lecun1998gradient}.
-These benchmarks represent a broad variety of deep learning architectures and tasks, ranging from older techniques for image classification to much \textbf{newer and actively emerging} models and training techniques such as for GFLowNets.
-We focus on the comparison with AdamW since its exceeding popularity and consistent performance but also report the performance of stochastic gradient descent (SGD) with momentum \citep{momentum} and root mean square propagation (RMSProp) \cite{ruder2017overviewgradientdescentoptimization}.
-In particular, we demonstrate the \textbf{excellent convergence} properties as well performance improvements in most benchmarks for VRAdam.
-Note that we run \textit{Bayesian optimization for hyperparameter sweeps} for the image classification, language modeling and diffusion modeling tasks, with several evaluations in close proximity to the found minimum, and the results are statistically significant.
+We benchmark VRAdam against various optimizers on diverse datasets, tasks, and architectures.
+These benchmarks include image classification using a CNN on the CIFAR-10 dataset \citep{cifar10}, language modeling with a Transformer architecture \citep{vaswani2023attentionneed} on the WikiText2 dataset \citep{wikitext2}, Generative Flow Networks (GFlowNets) \citep{bengio2021flow} on a grid world for sequence generation tasks \citep{MinigridMiniworld23}, and training a large language model (LLM) such as the Generative Pretrained Transformer (GPT) \citep{brown2020languagemodelsfewshotlearners}.
+These benchmarks represent a broad variety of deep learning architectures and tasks, ranging from older techniques for image classification to much newer and actively emerging models and training techniques.
+We focus on the comparison with AdamW since its exceeding popularity and consistent performance but also report the performance of stochastic gradient descent (SGD) with momentum \citep{momentum}, root mean square propagation (RMSProp) \citep{ruder2017overviewgradientdescentoptimization} and RAdam \citep{liuvariance} for all tasks except for the LLM benchmark.
+In particular, we demonstrate the excellent convergence properties as well as performance improvements in most benchmarks for VRAdam \LS{(Table \ref{tab:combined-results})}.
+Note that we run \textit{Bayesian optimization for hyperparameter sweeps} for the image classification, and language modeling tasks, with several evaluations in close proximity to the found minimum, and the results are statistically significant.
 We report the optimal value from this optimization procedure, however, we include shaded error bars in the appendix.
 The Bayesian optimization for the hyperparameters was conducted with the objective to minimize validation loss, however, we also report test loss.
-Hyperparameters for the task involving GFlowNets were picked at random due compute constraints.
+Hyperparameters for the task involving GFlowNets were picked at random due to compute constraints.
 All details regarding model training, setup and datasets along with error envelopes using multiple runs are provided in Appendices \ref{hyperparameters} and \ref{loss_curves}.